CarlyS2240/Strathearn-Carly-Final-Assignment/README.md

 Once you have logged in / signed up, click on "My Profile" to be routed to the "me" page where you can view your posts / post something new.

-You can logout of the website by clicking "Logout" located in the navigation bar.
+You can logout of the website by clicking the "Logout" button located in the navigation bar.